 JULIA PRIOR OWEN SPARROW PAUL GRUNDY DIEDERIK BULTERS

-Julia Prior - A senior and personal injury claims specialist at solicitors, Blake Morgan.
+Julia Prior - A senior and personal injury claims specialist at solicitors, Enable Law.
 Julia was elected to the Board of Trustees in March 2016 and took over the role of Chair in May 2019.
-Julia has worked as a personal injury lawyer since 1990 and joined Blake Morgan in 2000.
+Julia has worked as a personal injury lawyer since 1990, joining Blake Morgan in 2000, before moving with the Blake Morgan Personal Injury Team to Enable Law in 2020.
 She qualified as a solicitor in 2004 having attained a Distinction in her Legal Practice Course.
 Julia's personal experience of dealing with clients who have suffered traumatic brain and/or spinal injuries gives her a good understanding of their particular needs and the devastating effects the injuries have on patients as well as their friends and families.
 She is recognised in the profession as a 'recommended lawyer'.
 For more information about Julia's work please click HERE